|June 24-25||Whistler DH BC Cup||DH BC Cup #1 Results – Whistler|

 Points will be awarded to the top 75 finishers according to the table below.

 In the case of a tie, the highest placed rider at the final race (BC Cup Finals, Mount Washington, September 7) will be the overall series winner.
 Riders must complete 5 out of 7 races to be eligible for an overall ranking.
+All races count towards total series points.

 The minimum prize amounts for the Pro-Elite Men and Women categories are as follows: